We have compiled a list of what we believe to be the Top 10 Texas local officials who showed extraordinary leadership in the month of March.

 Mayor of Houston | Houston, TX

-Mayor Turner signed an executive order calling for the inclusion of LGBT-owned businesses among Houston’s pool of certified companies, thus ensuring they have equal access to contracting and procurement opportunities throughout the city.
-This executive order made Houston the first city in Texas and one of the largest in the U.S. to create an initiative to intentionally expand its inclusion of LGBT-owned businesses in municipal contracting procurement opportunities.
+Mayor Sylvester Turner signed an executive order calling for the inclusion of LGBTQ+-owned businesburden of COVID-19 on Fort Bend familiesses among Houston’s pool of certified companies, thus ensuring they have equal access to contracting and procurement opportunities throughout the city.
+This executive order made Houston the first city in Texas and one of the largest in the U.S. to create an initiative to intentionally expand its inclusion of LGBTQ+-owned businesses in municipal contracting procurement opportunities.

 In addition, following the recent violent attacks in Atlanta, in which eight people were gunned down, many of whom were Asian-Americans or Pacific Islanders, Mayor Turner requested that the Houston Police Department increase patrols near homes and businesses in Houston’s Asian communities.
 Mayor Turner condemned the shooting and encouraged Houstonians to do their part to make AAPI residents feel safe.

 As national news outlets repeatedly featured headlines describing a “crisis at the border,” Mayor Jim Darling presented an alternative interpretation of the country’s immigration situation.
 Mayor Darling described the situation as a “crisis in Washington,” where three successive administrations have failed to find a solution to the nation’s influx of unaccompanied minors and undocumented immigrants crossing the southern border.
 Mayor Darling went on to criticize the administration’s lack of preparation for the recent surge in immigration and suggested the solution is greater federal support for cities on both sides of the border.

 Councilmember of Austin | Austin, TX